How To Make A Small Bathroom Look Bigger

 A bathroom with lots of white – white paint, white tile, white vanity, white basin, white toilet and anything else you can think of – will look bigger.
 White reflects light instead of absorbing it, which means it'll also brighten up your space.

 A lot of bathrooms already have a lot of white fixtures – the sink, toilet and the tub, for instance.
-Using white for the other surfaces will result in a seamless look that opens up the space further and makes it look airy, clean and fresh.
+Using white for the other surfaces will result in a seamless look that opens up space further and makes it look airy, clean and fresh.

 By painting your ceiling weight, you can add extra height.
 Try white shoe and base molding to add even more height.